thoughtram/blog/_posts/2015-07-15-a-web-app-with-nickel-from-first-line-to-heroku-deployment.md

 {% endraw %}
 {% endhighlight %}

 We won't go through the code line by line.
 It should be pretty clear to understand just by looking at the method signature.
-It takes an URI to a git repository and clones it into whatever path was specified with the second parameter.
+It takes an URI to a Git repository and clones it into whatever path was specified with the second parameter.
 It returns an `Result<String, Error>` that either carries a `String` with the message that was send to `stdout` or an `Error` that carries a `String` with the message that was send to `stderr`.

-Before we are going to use that, let's move on and write the code that will interact with clog.
+Before we are going to use that, let's move on and write the code that will interact with Clog.
 We create a file called `clog_interact.rs` with the following contents.

 {% highlight rust %}
 {% raw %}